Here are the top 10 most common questions we receive.

-You can also use our Advanced Filters to schedule specific recipes, like Roast Chicken, on Sunday to have for meals throughout the week.
-Using tags like “Make-Ahead Breakfast” and “Freezable” will also help with this.
-Click here to learn how to use our Advanced Filters: How to Fully Customize Your Meal Planner using Advanced Filters.
+In calendar meal planning, you can also use our Advanced Filters to schedule specific recipes, like Roast Chicken, on Sunday to have for meals throughout the week.
+Use tags like Make-Ahead Breakfastand Freezableto help with this.
+Click here to learn how to use our Advanced Filters.

 10. I changed the serving sizes on a recipe from 4 servings to 2, but it didn’t change the ingredient measurements in the recipe.
 It still shows the same amounts for fewer servings.
 Why didn’t it change?

 If you normally cook for 4 but only need to cook for 2 for a specific meal, open the recipe card from your Meal Planner and change the number you cook for there.
 This article explains how to change the number of people you cook for at a specific meal.

 If you change the number of servings on the recipe card while you are in the Recipe Box, it will permanently change the number of servings that the recipe makes, but it will not change the measurements.
 This can be compared to opening a cookbook and crossing out “Serves 4” and writing in “Serves 2”.
 The measurements are not changed.
 The main reason you might want to modify a recipe to change the number of servings permanently is if the recipe says it serves 4 but you found that it made 8 servings for your family.